This is a re-post of an article I wrote about six years ago for an online publication. It's still as relevant today!

 So, once you have all this in place, you can begin making your items.
 So you have something finished, now to sell it?
 So, you will need to photograph it and list somewhere online to sell.
 So, you need a good camera, lights and a steady hand or tripod, some photo enhancing software and a gift with words to write your description.

 Learn about pricing and costing items and work out how much you need to break even, whilst bearing in mind what others are selling comparable items for presently.
 Remember not to under price your work.
-It's a highly emotive subject and extremely difficult to get right, price too high and your product my be uncompetitive; price to high and you will soon run into cash flow issues.
+It's a highly emotive subject and extremely difficult to get right, price too high and your product my be noncompetitive; price to low and you will soon run into cash flow issues.

-Now for the marketing part of your new chosen career, join some teams, and learn about social medic, collect emails and send out newsletters to potential customers.
+Now for the marketing part of your new chosen career, join some teams, and learn about social media,, collect emails and send out newsletters to potential customers.
 Hope for views on your items and maybe a sale.
 Get business cards printed and hand those all the time too.
 At social gatherings, don’t be shy and sell yourself short, when people ask you what you do, do not belittle what you do, speak up and call yourself a designer or artist.
 That in truth is what you are or striving to be, so tell the truth and be proud and then hand them a card!

 Now, don’t forget, as you make items, you are using up your supplies, so you will need to replenish those at the best prices you can, to maximize profits.
 So, spend time looking for deals and use your sales tax number to maybe get tax free buys in supply shops, it all adds up.